Skip to main content

 Benjamin Visger DO's Profile

-Benjamin Visger DO Related seminars and products
+Benjamin Visger DO Related Seminars and Products

 Benjamin Visger is a board-certified specialist in neuromusculoskeletal medicine and osteopathic manipulative medicine.
 He earned his doctorate at MSUCOM in 2011 and completed his residency at Mercy Health Muskegon in 2014.
 He continued as faculty in that residency program for two years before creating a private practice in North Muskegon.
 He continues to teach medical students and residents at his office as well as practicing physicians across the state at conferences.
+He spends an increasing amount of his time advancing the field of physical medicine and promoting improvements in the diagnosis and treatment of pain.

 Lena Weinman DO's Profile

-Lena Weinman DO Related seminars and products
+Lena Weinman DO Related Seminars and Products

 Lena Weinman, DO, is a dedicated physician and osteopath.
 She serves the residents of Brighton, Michigan, and the surrounding communities with exceptional OB/GYN medical care at Gago Center for Fertility.